E-commerce in Spain

 VAT on distance sales Spain

 If your online shop sells products to Spanish consumers, the 'destination country principle' applies.
 This rule also applies to entrepreneurs who are not subject to VAT and to legal entities that are not entrepreneurs, which means that you have to charge Spanish VAT to Spanish consumers.
-The European has a website with information about Spanish VAT rates and the VAT rates of other member states.
 The Spanish term for VAT is IVA; Impuesto al Valor Agregado.
+More information about Spanish VAT rates can be found at Agencia Tributaria.
+This is the Spanish Tax Administration.

-There are two ways to file overseas VAT returns.
+There are 2 ways to file overseas VAT returns.

-f your total sales to Spanish consumers and your other intra-EU consumer sales remain below the €10,000 threshold, you are allowed to continue to charge Dutch VAT as a Dutch online shop.
+If your total sales to Spanish consumers and your other intra-EU consumer sales remain below the €10,000 annual threshold, you are allowed to continue to charge Dutch VAT as a Dutch online shop.
 Find out everything you need to know about VAT and international business.

 Figures